PNG JPG BMP TIFF PPTX

 PPTX What is PPTX File Format?

-Files with PPTX extension are presentation files created with popular Microsoft PowerPoint application.
-Unlike the previous version of presentation file format PPT which was binary, the PPTX format is based on the Microsoft PowerPoint open XML presentation file format.
-A presentation file is a collection of slides where each slide can comprise of text, images, formatting, animations, and other media.
-These slides are presented to audience in the form of slideshows with custom presentation settings.
+PPTX files are presentation files created by Microsoft PowerPoint and other presentation apps.
+Unlike the older binary PPT format, PPTX is based on Office Open XML.
+A presentation contains slides that can include text, images, formatting, animations, and other media.
+Slides are shown to an audience as slide shows with custom presentation settings.

 Read More